jaapjanfrans/hybrid-app-workshop/README.md

     * ionic pro is not needed, answer no to that one as well
 * `cd myApp`
 * `ionic serve`
-if you can run these steps you can develop locally and view the app in your browser.
-To be able to build to an android device use these command to test your setup:
+<br/> if you can run above steps you can develop locally and view the app in your browser.
+<br/> To be able to build to an android device use these command to test your setup:
 * `ionic cordova platform add android`
 * `ionic cordova run android`